Heart disease is the No. 1 cause of death in the U.S. - and men and women share in it pretty much equally.

 Your Local Health | Written by BJ Towe

 Everyone knows that men and women are very different.
 But not everyone knows that our hearts are as well not to scare you, but heart disease is the No. 1 cause of death in the United States — and men and women share in it pretty much equally.
-“One person will have a heart attack every 34 seconds in the United States,” says Nasser Khan, M.D., a Cardiologist with The Iowa Clinic.
+In fact, one person will have a heart attack every 34 seconds in the United States.
 The good news: Understanding how your gender affects your risk and symptoms of the disease can literally save your life.

 Risk Factors for Heart Disease